PRIVACY / POLICY

 We also monitor what IP address ranges visitors to our customers' websites are from, match those IP address ranges to companies, and use that information to provide aggregated reports to companies regarding their website traffic.

 2. What Data We Collect?
 We collect the following categories of information for the purposes explained below.

 Activity on Advertisers' Digital Properties: This is data about your browsing activity on the Advertiser's website or application.
 For example, which pages you visited and when, what items were clicked on a page, how much time was spent on a page, whether you downloaded a white paper on a business to business ("B2B") website, what items you placed into your online shopping cart, what products were purchased and the price of the products purchased.
 Device and browser information: This is technical information about the device or browser you use to access the Advertiser's Digital Property.
 For example, your device's IP address, cookie string data, operating system, and (in the case of mobile devices) your device type, and mobile device's identifier (such as the Apple IDFA or Android Advertising ID, and any other unique identifier that may be assigned to the mobile device).

 Ad data: This is data about the online ads we have served (or attempted to serve) to you.
 For example, how many times an ad has been served to you, what page the ad appeared on, and whether you clicked on or otherwise interacted with the ad.
 This data includes information about how well our clients' ads and campaigns have performed, whether on our platform or on other platforms.
 Data from Advertising Partners: This is data that we lawfully receive from other digital advertising companies that we work with ("Advertising Partners") to help us deliver ads to you and recognize you across browsers and devices.
-This may include pseudonymous advertiser identifiers (meaning identifiers that help identify your browser or device, but do not directly identify you as a person) which some Advertisers or other third party Advertising Platforms choose to share with us – for example, your "Customer ID" with an Advertiser, a pseudonymous identifier (such as a cookie) associated with a hashed version of your email address, or demographic data such as age range.
+This may include pseudonymous advertiser identifiers (meaning identifiers that help identify your browser or device, but do not directly identify you as a person) which some Advertisers or other third party Advertising Platforms choose to share with us for example, your "Customer ID" with an Advertiser, a pseudonymous identifier (such as a cookie) associated with a hashed version of your email address, or demographic data such as age range.

-We may work with our Advertisers and Advertising Partners to synchronize their unique, pseudonymous identifiers to our own to enable us to more accurately recognise a particular unique browser or device and the advertising interests associated with it.
+We may work with our Advertisers and Advertising Partners to synchronize their unique, pseudonymous identifiers to our own to enable us to more accurately recognize a particular unique browser or device and the advertising interests associated with it.
 Email and CRM data from Advertisers: Some Advertisers choose to share clear email addresses (as opposed to hashed email addresses, described below) or other contact information belonging to their customers with us, so that (with the help of Advertising Partners) we can help the Advertiser serve, measure and analyze targeted ads to customers.
 For example, if you have given ACME Soccer Ball Co. your email address, through our service, ACME Soccer Ball Co. may send you a promotional email for a soccer ball you looked at but did not purchase.
-Similarly if you provided your email to a software website when you downloaded a white paper, through our services the software company may send you a follow up email providing you with more information about the software company's products or services.
+Similarly, if you provided your email to a software website when you downloaded a white paper, through our services the software company may send you a follow up email providing you with more information about the software company's products or services.

 Hashing is a "one-way function" that effectively pseudonymizes email addresses.
-For instance, when joe_the_cat@ReverseAds.com is run through a typical hashing function, it becomes the following string of digits: 0F0B7B1A1A7E8BDBBC6AA545F8CCD6F83671B32479271BFCB6CC8498912058D5.
+For instance, when joe_the_cat@ReverseAds.com is run through a typical hashing function, it becomes the following string of digits: 0F0B7B1A1A7E8BDBBC 6AA545F8CCD6F83671B3 2479271BFCB6CC 8498912058D5.
 We take this step to de-identify data and protect email addresses, while being able to use an identifier to better connect devices and browsers.
-We then employ these hashed emails (along with other information) for cross-device targeting, in order to try to recognize users across devices and browsers – for instance, to find the same user across multiple devices such as computers, tablets, and mobile devices.
+We then employ these hashed emails (along with other information) for cross-device targeting, in order to try to recognize users across devices and browsers, for instance, to find the same user across multiple devices such as computers, tablets, and mobile devices.

 We describe how this helps us better provide our services in "How We Use the Data We Collect" below.
 Contact Information: We obtain and collect contact information from various third party sources, including from public sources and through licenses with data providers.
 We may also infer contact information based on email addresses and email naming conventions.
-This contact information is B2B information – in other words, it is usually the contact information of someone at a business email address, business street address, or sometimes, a business telephone number.
+This contact information is B2B information in other words, it is usually the contact information of someone at a business email address, business street address, or sometimes, a business telephone number.
 We will not collect contact information this way for individuals who are located in European Territories.
 Shopping Information: Some Advertisers provide us with information about their customers' shopping habits, including transactional information, product codes, and check-out activity (along with browsing information that we collect).
 This information may come from their websites or other transactional information they (or their service providers) maintain.
 We generally use this information to help us better target, personalize, and measure the effectiveness of advertising campaigns.
 Information We Receive in Our Corporate Capacity: We also collect information from our own customers and those who visit our website(s).
 To learn more about how we collect and use that information, please see our Website Data Privacy page.

 3. How We Use the Data We Collect We use this data to help our Advertisers identify and serve ads to you that are more relevant to you.
 We also use this data to operate, improve and enhance our services including enhancing the data points we or our Advertising Partners have about a particular user, browser, or device to serve the most relevant ads to you and, in turn, improve performance of an Advertiser's ad campaigns.
 Specifically, we use this data for: Targeting: Selecting ads that are more likely to be relevant to you based on the interests previously associated with your device and the time of day you may be most interested in viewing these specific ads.
 For example, we may show you ads for your favorite shopping site (or similar sites we think you may like) during lunch or commute hours.

 Frequency capping: Making sure that you don't see the same ad too many times.
 Sequencing: If you are being served a sequence of ads, making sure we show you the right ad next in the sequence.
 Cross-device matching: Identifying different devices that are likely to be associated with you so that ads can be targeted, capped and sequenced across those devices, and so that campaign effectiveness can be measured and analyzed.
 For example, cross-device matching helps us NOT show you ads for the shoes you were looking at on your phone but already purchased on your tablet.
 Instead we'll try to show you ads for an upcoming triathlon where you can put those shoes to work.
 It also helps us match devices so we can honor your opt-out choices across all devices we know are connected to the opted-out cookie.
-You may opt-out of being targeted in the above "cross-device" and "cross-channel" ways by employing the respective opt-out techniques we describe in the "Your Choices and Opting-Out of Targeted Ads" section below.
+You may opt-out of being targeted in the above "e;cross-device"e; and "cross-channel" ways by employing the respective opt-out techniques we describe in the "Your Choices and Opting-Out of Targeted Ads" section below.

 Attribution: Monitoring when, where, and at what price we served certain ads on behalf of an Advertiser so that we can measure our influence on the marketing results of the Advertiser's campaigns and overall marketing strategy.
 For example, being able to measure if a certain ad campaign (the ads shown and to whom they were shown) actually sold more soccer balls for ACME Soccer Ball Co.